Skip to content

 Canadian Memorial Chiropractic College / Space Optimization

-• Sector
+Sector

 Education

-• Location
+Location

 Toronto, Ontario

-• Client
+Client

 Canadian Memorial Chiropractic College

-• Completion
+Completion

-Our final report will recommend a detailed strategy that will guide future phases of capital work including recommendations for space use in lecture halls, technique labs, fitness facilities, a former indoor pool area, faculty offices, conference rooms, supply centre/bookstore, food services, research spaces, and social spaces to unite the Canadian Memorial Chiropractic College community of learners and teachers.
+ACi was engaged by CMCC to review existing uses of space at the campus and develop a cost-effective, phased implementation strategy to modernize the main building comprising more than 140,000 square feet of space.
+Our final report detailed a strategy to guide future phases of capital work including recommendations for space use in lecture halls, technique labs, fitness facilities, a former indoor pool area, faculty offices, conference rooms, supply centre/bookstore, food services, research spaces, and social spaces to unite the College’s community of learners and teachers.

-A vital component and the primary outcome of this space optimization effort is a dedicated Learning and Assessment Centre (LAC) that will provide chiropractic students, residents, and faculty access to a state-of-the-art facility for the development and refinement of clinical skills and the demonstration of competence through immersive experiential activities.
+A vital component and the primary outcome of this space optimization effort is a dedicated Learning and Assessment Centre (LAC) which will provide chiropractic students, residents, and faculty access to a state-of-the- art facility for the development and refinement of clinical skills and the demonstration of competence through immersive experiential activities.
 The LAC will feature a variety of simulation-based methodologies, including high-fidelity computer simulators, task simulators, force sensing technology, standardized patients, and augmented/virtual reality.
 Leading-edge digital monitoring and recording technologies will allow for real-time observations, post-encounter debriefings, monitored assessments, and formative reflective exercises.
 The Learning and Assessment Centre is envisioned as an exemplary experiential learning environment for students in Years 1 to 4, and possibly for clinicians, graduates, practitioners, and educators.